If you buy an item via this post, we may get a small affiliate fee. Details.

 Prime is Amazon’s vision of the online shopping in the near future, and it’s very promising.

-For a yearly fee of $99 members get several benefits that are meant to make using Amazon a more seamless experience.
+For $119 per year or $12.99 per month, members get several benefits that are meant to make using Amazon a more seamless experience.

 - not pay for the item (digital goods – videos, songs, or ebooks),